rushimok73/AWS-SAA-C03-Notes/README.md

   - Storage networking
   - Data networking

-EC2 Networking (ENI)
+EC2 metrics dont monitor memory.
+You need to setup cloudwatchlogs for that EC2 Networking (ENI)

 When instances are provisioned within a specific subnet within a VPC